 Since 2007 she is living and working again in Berlin.
 Her artistic collaborators for her stage productions were mainly composers such as Peter O´Donoghue, Carlos Sandoval and Mark Andre.
 Her artistic work is placed between dance and theater with socio-culturel content.
 Also the cross-disciplinary working with artist from the field of music and film shapes her artistic expression.

 In the last years she began to investigate the direct contention with urban realities and developed a site-specific performance series (dance poetry) in public authorithy spaces.
 2017 she created (Green Move) another site-specific performance, dealing with human being and nature in the Kurparks of Rhein-Main Region.

 As an artist she has been in charge of various community and education dance projects.
-Among others she created two choreographies for young people within the Education-Program of Berliner Philharmoniker.
+Among others she created several choreographies for young people within the Education-Program of Berliner Philharmoniker.

 She is the initiator and artistic director of „PURPLE – International Dance Festival for young Audience“, which took place for the second time in January 2018 in Berlin.

 Her projects had been supported by the City of Berlin – Department for Cultural Affairs, Hauptstadtkulturfond, Projektfonds for cultural education and several district offices for culture in Berlin.
 Over the last seven years, as chairperson from the association “Zeitgenössischer Tanz Berlin e.V” she speaks up for the needs of dance makers and is involved in the cultural politics of Berlin.